uviclibraries/data-visualization-and-narrative-maps/timeline-js.md

 - Make sure that in **column P**, **title** is selected from the drop down menu (see below).<br>
 [<img src="images/timeline-title-slide.png" alt="Add title slide">](images/timeline-title-slide.png){:target="_blank"} (Click to enlarge photo)<br>

-7. Now you will enter the data for the first timeline item into your spreadsheet:
+7. Now you will enter the data for the first timeline item into your spreadsheet (Student Union Building):
 - <img src="images/timeline-image-url.png" style="float:right;width:300px;" alt="Copy the URL for an image">Find a picture of the first item for your timeline.
 For example if you wanted to use the UVic Student Union Building for the first item on your timeline, [open this web page](https://uvac.uvic.ca/Architecture_Exhibits/UVic_campus/buildings/SUB/){:target="_blank"}.
 - If you are using the Chrome web browser, **right mouse click** on the photo you would like to use, and then select **Copy image address**.
   - In Firefox you would **Copy Image Location**.